vinceimbat/vinceimbat/content/a goodness lurking.md

 These accounts tell me that **spirituality is a lot simpler and more accessible than what most of us make it to be**.
 I am very interested in understanding and articulating this simple spirituality because my personal history with religion and spirituality has led me to an unexpected state where I'm not ready to join a church or any form of institutional faith.
 Yet, I describe myself as very spiritual and perhaps even very religious.

 My gut tells me that any church or group can never monopolize spirituality.
 It can be institutionalized, but it will never be caged.
 This is because **spirituality is primarily a personal matter that relies heavily on an individual's subjective experience**.
-Furthermore, as [[thoughts/scott barry kaufman|Scott Barry Kaufman]] would agree, spirituality is more prevalent in the population.
+Furthermore, as [[scott barry kaufman|Scott Barry Kaufman]] would agree, spirituality is more prevalent in the population.
 All human beings are born with a natural predisposition to be spiritual.
 I will explain more later.

 # The Two Farmers